Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 Next, suppose that $\alpha \in B_{II}(h,\gamma)$.
-Using the deformation invariance of DT invariants and the intersection numbers, we may assume that the corresponding component $\M_\alpha$ is an isolated type II component after possibly a small analytic perturbation of the section $\sigma$ (which locally turns a multiplicity $n$ intersection into $n$ transversal intersections).
-Once this is done, the contribution of $\alpha$ to $NL^\pi_{h,\gamma}$ is exactly 1, and moreover we can use \eqref{virtual2} and Proposition \ref{prop:def-inv} to deduce
+Using the deformation invariance of DT invariants and the intersection numbers, we may assume that the corresponding component $\M_\alpha$ is an isolated type II component after possibly a small analytic perturbation of the section $\sigma$ (which locally turns a multiplicity $n$ intersection into $n$ transversal intersections).\footnote{ This can be done, because $\M_\alpha$ being a compact isolated component of the moduli space, is entirely contained in $\rho^{-1}(\Delta)$ where $\Delta\subset C$ is a small open disk.} Once this is done, the contribution of $\alpha$ to $NL^\pi_{h,\gamma}$ is exactly 1, and moreover we can use \eqref{virtual2} and Proposition \ref{prop:def-inv} to deduce

-The proof of theorem is completed by adding the correction term involving the Kronecker delta function to take into account the contributions of $\beta=0$ to $DT(X;\ch_v)$. \end{proof}
+The proof of theorem is completed by adding the correction term involving the Kronecker delta function to take into account the contributions of $\beta=0$ to $DT(X,\ch)$. \end{proof}